-This section presents case influence graphs for ridge regression and $\ell_2$-penalized quantile regression with the same data.
-As is introduced in Section \ref{sec:case-influence}, case influence graphs show a broad view of the influence of a case on the model as a function of case weight $\omega$.
+This section presents case-influence graphs for ridge regression and $\ell_2$-penalized quantile regression with the same data.
+As is introduced in Section \ref{sec_caseinf}, case-influence graphs show a broad view of the influence of a case on the model as a function of the case-weight $\omega$.
 For simplicity, we rescale the generalized Cook's distance $D_{i^\star}(\omega)$ in \eqref{eq:general_cookdist} by replacing the factor $1/p\hat{\sigma}^2$ with $1/n$ as

-Figure \ref{case-influence-plot} and Figure \ref{qr_hase-influence-plot} provide case influence graphs for ridge regression and penalized quantile regression using the same data.
+Figures \ref{case-influence-plot} and \ref{qr_hase-influence-plot} provide case-influence graphs for ridge regression and penalized quantile regression using the same data.
 Here we remark some major differences in the characteristics of the graphs.
-As is discussed in Section \ref{sec:case-influence}, the influence graphs for ridge regression in Figure \ref{case-influence-plot} are smooth, convex and monotonically decreasing in $\omega$, while those for quantile regression in Figure \ref{qr_hase-influence-plot} are piecewise quadratic. {Moreover, there are few crossings in the curves for ridge regression in Figure \ref{case-influence-plot}, suggesting that the standardard Cook's distance may well be adequate for assessing case influences in ridge regression.
-By contrast, Figure \ref{qr_hase-influence-plot} reveals that for quantile regression, the relation between the case influence graphs and case deletion statistics is more complex and some cases in the elbow set with almost identical standard Cook's distance can have quite different influence on the model fit.}
+As is discussed in Section \ref{sec_caseinf}, the influence graphs for ridge regression in Figure \ref{case-influence-plot} are smooth, convex and monotonically decreasing in $\omega$, while those for quantile regression in Figure \ref{qr_hase-influence-plot} are piecewise quadratic.
+Moreover, there are few crossings in the curves for ridge regression in Figure \ref{case-influence-plot}, suggesting that the standard Cook's distance may well be adequate for assessing case influences in ridge regression.
+By contrast, Figure \ref{qr_hase-influence-plot} reveals that for quantile regression, the relation between the case-influence graphs and case-deletion statistics is more complex and some cases in the elbow set with almost identical standard Cook's distance can have quite different influence on the model fit.